-1.4.7 Bitcoin Futures traded on and subject to the rules of certain exchanges in the United States are regarded as "futures contracts" for the purposes of the SFO.
-Accordingly, entities carrying on regulated activities involving Bitcoin Futures are generally required to be licensed under the SFO.
+1.4.7 Bitcoin Futures traded on and subject to the rules of conventional exchanges are regarded as "futures contracts" under the SFO.
+Accordingly, parties carrying on a business in dealing in such Bitcoin Futures are required to be licensed for Type 2 regulated activity (dealing in futures contracts) under the SFO.